ains-arch/dotfiles/README.md

 It also lets me show my configurations to other people, in case I want to flex.

 Clone everything to the proper locations quickly by running `clone.sh`.
+WARNNG: untested until I actually get a new computer and need to run it.

+Pull updates from the actual root directory into this git repo by running `pull.sh`.

 ## Contents